-This article will delve into how to use Anqi CMS effectivelywordcountWhen using the filter, effectively avoid the interference of these blank characters to ensure you get the most accurate word count results.
+This article will delve into how to use Anqi CMS'swordcountfilter to effectively avoid the interference of these blank characters, ensuring you get the most accurate word count results.

 Understandwordcountworking principle

-This mechanism generally works well in most cases, but may be biased when the string contains non-standard whitespace characters or HTML tags.
+This mechanism usually works well in most cases, but deviations may occur when non-standard whitespace characters or HTML tags are present.

-As the name suggests, white spaces are those characters that do not display specific content, such as:
+White spaces, as the name implies, are those characters that do not display specific content, such as:

-if these situations are not preprocessed,wordcountMay misjudge empty strings before and after excessive blank characters as words, or incorrectly separate Chinese words that should be connected due to irregular spaces, leading to inaccurate statistics.
+if these situations are not preprocessed,wordcountIt may misjudge the empty strings before and after the extra blank characters as words, or incorrectly separate Chinese words that should be connected due to irregular spaces, leading to inaccurate statistical results.

-To obtain accurate word count, we need to usewordcountBefore, a series of purification processes are performed on the content.
-The Anqi CMS provides some powerful filters to help us complete these tasks.
+To get an accurate word count, we need to usewordcountBefore, a series of purification processes are performed on the content.
+AnQi CMS provides some powerful filters to help us complete these tasks.

 1. Remove extra spaces at the beginning and end:trimFilter

-This is the most common and direct optimization method.trimThe filter can remove all whitespace characters at the beginning and end of a string (including spaces, newline characters, etc.).
+This is the most common and direct optimization method.trimThe filter can remove all whitespace characters at the beginning and end of a string (including spaces, newlines, etc.).

 Usage: